quadrate-language/quadrate/tests/README.md

 The test runner will:
 1. Compile each .qd file in `tests/qd/`
 2. Execute the compiled binary
-3. Compare output with the corresponding file in `tests/expected/`
+3. Compare output with the corresponding .out file in the same directory
 4. Report PASS/FAIL for each test

 Example output: